What is male infertility?

 Absence of sperm

 Your testicles may produce sperm, but it may not reach your semen.
-The absence of sperm in your semen is known as obstructive azoospermia.
-This could be due to a blockage in one of the tiny tubes that make up your reproductive system, which may have been caused by an infection or surgery.
-The cause could be lack of hormonal stimulation of the testes by the pituitary gland.
-Blood tests are done to check the hormone levels and this can be treated with hormone therapy.
+The absence of sperm in your semen is known as azoospermia.
+This could be due to a blockage in one of the tiny tubes that make up your reproductive system, which may have been caused by an infection or surgery – this is known as obstructive azoospermia.
+This could be causes by a lack of hormonal stimulation from the pituitary gland.
+Blood tests are carried out to check the hormone levels, and this can be treated with hormone therapy.

 Hypogonadism

 Hypogonadism is an abnormally low level of testosterone, the male sex hormone that is involved in making sperm.
-It could be due to a tumour, taking illegal drugs or Kallman’s syndrome (a rare disorder caused by a faulty gene).
+It could be due to a tumour, the use of illegal drugs or Kallman’s syndrome (a rare disorder caused by a faulty gene).

 Antisperm antibodies